WBK-Robotics/ros_ml_deploy/src/processing_node/docs/source/how_to_use.rst

 Recording
 ---------

-Recording of data is handled by the :class:`procesing_node.procesing_node.RecorderNode`.
+Recording of data is handled by the :class:`processing_node.processing_node.RecorderNode`.
 If installed correctly, it can be started from the command line:
 ::
     ros2 run processing_node recorder --out_folder /path/to/output/folder --config_path /path/to/config --num 150
 ::